kelvinfok/lynda_simple_cms/README.md

-# Project Title
+# Simple CMS

 Lynda.com sample app.

 ## Getting Started

-This simple app contains some exercise codes found on the lynda tutorial.
+This simple app contains some exercise codes found on the lynda Ruby on Rails 4 Essential Training tutorial.

 ### Cloning into your local machine